jay-ramani/Video-Tagger/README.md

   python "C:\Users\You\Video Tagger\video_tagger.py" --percentage-completion <path to the Matroska file to tag>
 ```
 ## Options
-The only option supported currently is to report the percentage of completion: --percentage-completion, or simply: -p.
+The only option supported currently is to report the percentage of completion: `--percentage-completion`, or simply: `-p`.
 This comes handy when tagging a large number of files recursively (either with the right-click 'Send To' option, or through the command line).

 You might want to skip this option if you'd like the script to execute a bit faster.